AdobeDocs/journey-optimizer.en/help/ajo-home.md

 >[!BEGINTABS]

->[!TAB June release is live!]
+>[!TAB July release is live!]

-Discover new features and improvements coming with Adobe Journey Optimizer May release.
+Discover new features and improvements coming with Adobe Journey Optimizer July release.

 [![learn more](using/assets/do-not-localize/learn-more-button.svg)](using/rn/release-notes.md)